 Why tabletop roleplaying conventions are amazing

 A weekend full of roleplaying game sessions is like an awesome short holiday.
-You get to try out new games, meet new people, and hang out with old friends and talk about one of the greatest hobbies out there.
+You get to try out new games, meet new people, and hang out with old friends while talking about one of the greatest hobbies out there.
 RPG conventions have been on the rise in the last few years.
-Sure, there have been mega events like GenCon in Indianapolis, USA or the Roleplay Conventions in Cologne, Germany for years.
+Sure, there have been megaevents like GenCon in Indianapolis, USA, or the Roleplay Conventions in Cologne, Germany for years.
 But there has been a recent rise in smaller events such as online conventions or roleplaying game areas as side events to big comic cons.
-So here are 8 reasons why attending a tabletop RPG conventions is a great idea.
+So here are 8 reasons why attending a tabletop RPG convention is a great idea.

 1. Try out new games

 Conventions usually host many game sessions with a wide array of different systems.
 You can try out the hottest new indie games or any old school system you haven’t played yet.
-You even get a live rules explanation.
+You even get a live rules explanation as well.
 What better way is there to check out new games and settings?
-Sure, you can watch actual play videos.
-But playing a character in a live game gives you a much richer experience.
+Sure, you can watch actual play videos, but playing a character in a live game gives you a much richer experience.
 You can also talk to the GM after the session and ask them for their experience with the new game.